Matty330/readme-generator/README.md

-# Readme Generator
+# README Generator

 ![License](https://img.shields.io/badge/license-MIT-blue)

 ## Description
-This will create me a readme file generator for future projects
+The README Generator is a command-line application that automates the process of creating professional README files for your projects.
+It streamlines documentation by prompting users for project details and dynamically generating a well-structured Markdown file.

 ## Table of Contents
 - [Installation](#installation)